contember/docs/docs/schema/acl.md

 ## Variable

+Variable is a value injected to a _predicate_ when the predicate is evaluated.

+### Entity variable

-Variable is a value stored in Tenant API and is injected to a _predicate_ when the predicate is evaluated.
-Usually it is some kind of dimension by which you split your data - e.g. a site or a language, or even a category.
+Entity variables are stored in Tenant API within a [membership](tenant/memberships.md).
+Usually some kind of dimension by which you split your data - e.g. a site or a language, or even a category.

 ```typescript
 const variables = {